-70:20:10 challenges, come in all shapes and sizes but within the 70:20:10 framework, curation is one of the quickest ways to share knowledge.
+Within the 70:20:10 framework, curation is one of the quickest ways for SMEs to share knowledge.
 However, most curated content does not qualify as knowledge sharing.
 Here is how to turn content curation into knowledge sharing.

 Someone (an expert) compiles a selection of links (online content) and shares them, adding a clear explanation of the selection criteria used to compile the list as well as brief introductions explaining why each link is relevant.